Child Abduction Australia

 Collective Family Law Are Experts in Resolving Matters Involving Child Abduction

 We specialise in matters involving child abduction at a domestic and international level.
-Our expert and vastly experienced team has are able are always willing to handle even the toughest matters.
+Our expert and vastly experienced child abduction lawyers are always willing to handle even the toughest matters.
 We are certainly able to help you as well as advising you of your legal standing and the options that are available to you.

 If you do not wish for your child to travel without your consent the following procedure can be followed: